julien/git-get/README.md

 	gh = "!f() {  git fetch --update-head-ok $1 +\"pull/$2/head:pull/$2\";  }; f"
 ```

-Obviously, this is more limited but it works
+Obviously, this is more limited but it works.

 ### Limitations: